Skip to content

 Pour dressing over orzo salad.

 • Make orzo.
 Heat the broth in a large pot over high heat then add orzo and cover slightly with a lid.
-Cook for 7 minutes, or until cooked.
+To avoid it being mush, cook only for 7 minutes.
 Drain and allow to cool completely.

-• Make dressing.
+• Combine dressing ingredients.
 Whisk together the olive oil, vinegar, lemon juice, honey, salt and pepper for the dressing.
 Add more salt and pepper, to taste.

 • Combine salad: Toss the orzo with the beans, tomatoes, onion, basil and enough vinaigrette to coat.
 If serving later in the day, reserve some of the dressing to toss into the orzo pasta right before serving.